CSC510-Group18/BingeSuggest-next/README.md

 - **Friend Activity:** Social feature to add and monitor friend activity.
 - **Recommendations:** Personalized movie recommendations based on genre, director, or actor.

+## Improvements over the previous version

+- Performance: Frontend rewritten from scratch, utilizing client-side navigation to allow users to navigate to different part of the app with the speed of light

 ## Getting Started

 ### Prerequisites